Cat Adoption Process

 Click on any of the questions below to get detailed answers.

-CAT’s Shelter: Prospective adopters can schedule an appointment to visit our Sherwood shelter in-person during our open hours — no appointment needed.
+CAT’s Shelter: Prospective adopters can visit our Sherwood shelter in-person during our open hours — no appointment needed.
 You’ll be able to look at the available cats and kittens and then choose one or two to spend a little more time getting to know.
 If you decide to adopt, you’ll can submit your application while you’re here.

-Offsite Adoption Centers: For most offsite adoption locations, you don’t have to visit the adoption center to apply for a cat housed there.
-For cats housed at Petco or PetSmart stores, you will go through our online adoption process.
-Visit CAT’s website, scroll to the cat you wish to adopt, click their photo to open their profile, and then click the “Adopt me” button to submit an application for that specific cat.
+Offsite Adoption Centers: You can apply online for cats housed at our offsite adoption locations.
+Simply visit CAT’s website, scroll to the cat you wish to adopt, click their photo to open their profile, and then click the “Adopt me” button to submit an application for that specific cat.
 After you apply, we’ll contact you with next steps, including the possibility of scheduling an in-person meet-and-greet at the offsite location.

 Once an adoption is finalized, any remaining applicants will be notified by email that the cat is no longer available.
 At that point, we encourage you to revisit the Available Cats & Kittens page to see if another cat would be a good fit for you.

 An adoption counseling session is the last step to finalizing your adoption.
 At this session, we’ll talk in detail about the cat you plan to adopt and you can ask us questions to make sure the cat you selected is the right fit for you.
 We’ll also share general cat care info and discuss CAT’s adoption policies.
 (Please note that this session does not include a “meet and greet” with the cat.)